RussOakham/wanderlust-recipes/README.md

   * Visual Image showing final recipe dish, to entice users to select.
 * Recipe Pages:
   * Icons: Icons used to highlight key recipe info, serving size, preparation time, rating.
-  * Ingredients & Method - Dynamically alternate display on user click.
+  * Ingredients & Method - Displayed in tabular format, which user can dynamically choose between via click or swipe.

 ## 2. **Features**
 The site allows users to upload new recipes and edit existing ones.
-Users can search for recipes based on name, description, recipe type, number of servings, preparation time and minimum rating.
+Users can search for recipes based on name, description, recipe type, number of servings and minimum rating.
 Users can favourite recipes, which are displayed on their profile page.
 Users can also rate others users submitted recipes and comment their feedback.

 ### **Existing Features**
 <details>